 How porn creates a dead bedroom

-To understand why porn can shut down a couple’s sex life, you need to understand what it does to the brain.
-This isn’t speculation or moralizing.
-It’s neuroscience.
+To understand why porn can shut down a couple's sex life, it helps to look at what repeated high-novelty sexual stimulation does to the brain.

 Dopamine desensitization